johannesschrott/mm-search-and-retrieval-submission1/README.md

 The available similarity functions and feature types can be retrieved when running `main.py` without any arguments.

 The Artist/Songname parameter is a string containing 1. the artist's name, 2. a semicolon and 3. the song title.
+Attention!
+This string is case dependendent.
+In case of errors, check via the web-app, if the artist and or the title are spelled correctly.
+This parameter can also be set to `batch` for batch runs (configured in `constants.py`) or to `all` for running the whole dataset.

 Example:
-`python3 main.py tf-idf cosine "Nirvana;Come As You Are"`
+`python3 main.py tf-idf cosine "Nirvana;Come as You Are"`

-`python3 main.py late cosine "Nirvana;Come As You Are"`
+`python3 main.py late cosine "Nirvana;Come as You Are"`

 Because of parameter 'late': uses the feature + similarity function combinations found to be best suited for borda count and specified in `__init__.py` (see below)

 Parameter 'cosine' (i.e. the similarity function) is ignored, as soon as 'late' is used.
 'late' cannot be used together with batch or all.

+In terms of evaluation, `main.py`calculates the precision, the MRR, the NDCG and the %DeltaMean, each @10 and @100.

 ### `statistics_main.py`: Compute statistics over the dataset
 Run this python script without any arguments to compute some statistics over the dataset.
 A discussion of the results of the script is done in the project report.